MRTERRIFIC007/notifications/README.md

 1. Launch the app and explore different learning modes
 2. Set up notification preferences for regular practice reminders
-3. Use flash cards to learn new words
+3. Use flash cards to learn new GRE words
 4. Take quizzes to test your knowledge
 5. Track your progress and focus on challenging words
+6. Prepare effectively for the GRE verbal section

 ---

-This vocabulary learning app combines effective learning techniques with engaging interactive features to make vocabulary acquisition an enjoyable and efficient process.
+This vocabulary learning app combines effective learning techniques with engaging interactive features to make GRE vocabulary acquisition an enjoyable and efficient process.